2022 Conference Presenter Resources

 - Symposium: Three or four presenters all address the same topic with remarks by a discussant.
 Each presenter's work approaches the theme from a different perspective.
-Often a chair will also take part.
+Often, a discussant provides remarks on the presented papers.

 - Poster Session: Many detailed poster displays that summarize research or practice; grouped by topic.

 - Collaborative Workshop: Presenters focus on the co-creation of knowledge and skills with participants.

 - Training Workshop: Presenters provides training to enhance participants skills.

 - Discussant: Gives a 5-minute "take-home" message after the presentations integrating information presented and pushing the message forward.
 Do not use this time to present your own ideas or research.
 Instead, discuss how the papers are connected, issues for elaboration and discussion, implications of the research, etc.